-- Assign and periodically review employee user access ensuring appropriateness and compatibility with job responsibilities. - Remove terminated employees' access to IT systems and data. - Review all other account access to ensure it remains appropriate and necessary. - Evaluate the use and appropriateness of accounts shared by 2 or more users and manage the credentials for such accounts. - Enhance authentication requirements for IT systems.
+- Assign and periodically review employee user access ensuring appropriateness and compatibility with job responsibilities. - Remove terminated employees' access to IT systems and data. - Review all other account access to ensure it remains appropriate and necessary. - Enhance authentication requirements for IT systems. - Review data center physical access periodically to determine appropriateness.